 You're here because you love all kinds of books, and so do we.

-David Neff is an editorial vice-president at Christianity Today and organist-choirmaster at an Episcopal church.
+David Neff recently retired from being editor-in-chief of Christianity Today magazine.
+He is still organist-choirmaster at an Episcopal church.

 Between us we have written, acquired, edited, blurbed, translated, compiled, reviewed, ghosted, bought, sold, borrowed, and - above all - read more books than we can count.